Rainbow-Dreamer/Ideal-Piano/User Manuals/English/Settings Manual.md

 piano_key_note_name_font_size: font size of note names on piano keys

 piano_key_note_name_bold: bold or not of note names on piano keys

+piano_key_note_name_italic: italic or not of note names on piano keys

 piano_key_note_name_color: color of note names on piano keys